keitaromae/CSunit2/README.md

 Yes, butA for the scrolling and butB to select.

 1. **Program can convert original data into whatever the format that should be outputted.**
-We have created only "Alphabet to Binary" code, this section will be updated as soon as we created new program.
+We have created only "Alphabet to Binary" code, this section will be updated as soon as we created new program.(2019 Dec) Created both "Alphabet to Binary" and "Binary to Alphabet".
+Users input will be automatically outputted to its format by the program itself.

 **Summary**

-*Project is not fully done yet*
+We created both "Alphabet to binary" and "binary to alphabet" program.
+I tried to joint this 2 program into one connected program, although after combining 2 programs, due to overlapping of for loops, our program got really slow.
+We decided to seperate it for more seamless usability.
+Other than that, we think that we pretty much achieved our success criteria.

 References
 -----